FAQ

 How do I integrate Symflower into my workflow?

-Generating a test template is easy with Symflower: just use the provided code lens or the context menu, define your own hotkeys, or use Symflower via the command palette.
-For a seamless experience, enable automated test generation upon saving the file.
+To generate a smart test template or to generate a test suite, use the context menu, define your own hotkeys, or use Symflower via the command palette.
+For generating test templates, you can also use the code lens.
+For a seamless experience, configure Symflower to enable automated test generation upon saving the file.

 Is there an online or cloud version of Symflower?